themoos/essential-moos/Essentials/pShare/readme.md

 It is worth, straight offthe bat, understanding how in usage terms, pShare is different from pMOOSBridge

-- pShare, unlike pMOOSBridge, only supports UDP (or multicast which is a kind of UDP)
+- `pShare`, unlike `pMOOSBridge`, only supports UDP (or multicast which is a kind of UDP)
-- You need one instance of pShare per community (compare this to pMOOSBridge where a single instance could be used to bridge any number of communi- ties)
+- You need one instance of `pShare` per community (compare this to `pMOOSBridge` where a single instance could be used to bridge any number of communities)
-- Currently, pShare only supports sharing of up to 64K messages
+- Currently, `pShare` only supports sharing of up to 64K messages

 ### 1.1 Why UDP?

 UDP is, of course, a lossy affair - there is no guarrantee that messages will get through and indeedpShareis intended for use in just such situations.
-Use pSharewhen you want, when possible, to get messages between communities and yet you don’t mind dropping a few messages.
+Use `pShare` when you want, when possible, to get messages between communities and yet you don’t mind dropping a few messages.
 Perhaps this applies when you have a deployed robot out in the wilds and the wireless link simply doesn’t support tcp/ip as well as you might hope.
 If you do mind loosing things then you must use tcp/ip (standard MOOS) and if you have a lossy connection you will spend years waiting for data.

-[ToDo: insert diagram]

 Figure 1: A simple use of pShare: two communities are linked by two instances of pShare - one in each community.